 Look at labels.
-Washing machines and dishwashers certified by ENERGY STAR use far less water.
-WaterSense-labeled fixtures do the same.
+Washing machines and dishwashers certified by ENERGY STAB use far less water WaterSense-labeled fixtures do the same

 Jilt the jiggling.
 Fix leaky toilets.
 Watch our step-by-step video at www.aquarionwater.com about finding and fixing leaks.
-Better yet, upgrade to a new, WaterSenselabeled model to save three or more gallons with every flush. the or just groping for a towel, other keep good, clean water from our disappearing down the drain. ough. rve Catch this idea.
-While waiting brushing your teeth, shaving for tap or shower water to warm up, capture it in a container for watering plants or for your pets.
+Better yet, upgrade to a new, WaterSenselabeled model to save three or more gallons with every flush.

+Turn off the taps.
+While brushing your teeth, shaving or just groping for a towel, keep good, clean water from disappearing down the drain.

+Catch this idea.
+While waiting for tap or shower water to warm up, capture it in a container for watering plants or for your pets.